Blog » Blockchain » Pros and Cons of Blockchain Technology: An Ultimate Guide

 4. Can the Blockchain be Hacked?

 Although it is very difficult to hack a blockchain, an attack of a higher degree, such as the 51% attack, where the hackers get control over 51% or more network resources, can compromise a blockchain network.
-Blockchain being a highly distributed global network accords no such authority to a single entity.
+Blockchain being a highly distributed global network with a robust consensus mechanism makes it almost impossible for any single authority or groups of attackers to take over the network.

 Popular Searches